theeldruin/Writeups/cybercup_vms/active.md

 ![alt text](./img/active17.PNG?raw=true)
 ![alt text](./img/active18.PNG?raw=true)

-Ok, i had some problems to run some commands.
+Ok, i had some problems to run some commands and get shell.
 So i uploaded another .jsp webshell with the above code:
 PS: On kali is the same code of the file /usr/share/webshells/jsp/cmdjsp.jsp
 ![alt text](./img/active25.PNG?raw=true)